horiyuki/jupdf/README.md

-jupdf: Utility Package of PDF.js
+jupdf: Utility viewer of PDF.js
 ===================

-**jupdf** is a Utility Package of PDF.js. jupdf allows you to use pdf viewer on your own web site without any external dependencies. jupdf uses and bundles mozilla PDF.js.
+**jupdf** is a Utility viewer of PDF.js. jupdf allows you to use pdf viewer on your own web site without any external dependencies. jupdf uses and bundles mozilla PDF.js.